Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states: Abstract

 \section{Abstract}

-Classically simulating circuits with bosonic codes is a challenging task due to the prohibitive cost of simulating quantum systems with many, possibly infinite, energy levels.
-We propose an algorithm to simulate circuits with encoded Gottesman-Kitaev-Preskill states, specifically for odd-dimensional encoded qudits.
+Classically simulating circuits with bosonic codes is challenging due to the prohibitive cost of simulating quantum systems with many, possibly infinite, energy levels.
+We propose an algorithm to simulate circuits with encoded Gottesman-Kitaev-Preskill (GKP) states, specifically for odd-dimensional encoded qudits.
 Our approach is tailored to be especially effective in the most challenging but practically relevant regime, where the codeword states exhibit high (but finite) squeezing.
 Our algorithm leverages the Zak-Gross Wigner function introduced by J. Davis et al. [arXiv:2407.18394], which represents infinitely squeezed encoded stabilizer states positively.
-The runtime of the algorithm scales with the amount of negativity of this Wigner function, enabling fast simulation of certain large-scale circuits with a high degree of squeezing.
+The runtime of the algorithm scales with the negativity of the Wigner function, allowing for efficient simulation of certain large-scale circuits — namely, input stabilizer GKP states undergoing generalized GKP-encoded Clifford operations followed by modular measurements — with a high degree of squeezing.
+For stabilizer GKP states exhibiting 12 dB of squeezing, our algorithm can simulate circuits with up to 1,000 modes with less than double the number of samples required for a single input mode, in stark contrast to existing simulators.
+Therefore this approach holds significant potential for benchmarking early implementations of quantum computing architectures utilizing bosonic codes.

 Quantum computers are expected to solve certain types of problems faster than classical computers, a property known as quantum computational advantage~\cite{shor1999, bremner2010, aaronson2013, bouland2019}.
 Although generally inefficient, classical simulation algorithms that can reproduce the outcome of a quantum computation remain desirable, even at the price of a potentially exponential runtime in the input size.
-Such algorithms can, for instance, simulate small-size or restricted types of quantum circuits, thereby offering the potential to benchmark early implementations of quantum processors~\cite{arute2019,wu2021strong,zhu2022quantum, morvan2024phase}.
+Such algorithms can, for instance, simulate small-size or restricted types of quantum circuits, thereby allowing for benchmarking early implementations of quantum processors~\cite{arute2019,wu2021strong,zhu2022quantum, morvan2024phase}.